First-Time Buyer Buy-to-Let Mortgages

 So there’s not going to be much point trying to go down this route if you are struggling to borrow enough on a residential mortgage.

-If that’s the case, have you sought independent mortgage advice already?
-If not, we may be able to find lenders who can offer more than you expect on a normal residential mortgage.
+If you are concerned that you might not be able to borrow enough we may be able to find lenders who can offer more than you expect on a normal residential mortgage.

 The deposit required will be higher